milllslm/SoftPrincAssignment5/README.md

 2. Identify questions that will help clarify the problem in question as well as proposed solution-elements from population members.

-3. Collect answers to these questions from a sample of the population, understand their view of the problem and the key components that need to be addressed.
+3.1.
+Collect answers to these questions from a sample of the population, understand their view of the problem and the key components that need to be addressed.
 These components become your requirements as seen in the above section.

+3.2.
+Distill these requirements and the feedback from the interviews into a handful of user stories for easy explanation and analysis of the solution.

 4. Identify a solution to this problem that seems consistent with your engineering capabilites and the timeframe in which you have to work.